rsaemann/HA-FoxESS-H3-Modbus/README.md

 <p>The aim of this project is to enable the full use of the Energy dashboard in Home Assistant and is a fully functional replacement of the FoxESS App for reporting needs.</p>

-## HACS Specific Installation (not tested)
-* Add this repository to your HACS custom integrations
-* Install from HACS
+## ⚠️ Installation via HACS does not work for this fork due to naming convention

 ## Manual Specific installation
 * Create the directory structure /config/custom_components/HA-FoxESS-Modbus/ (use the "file editor" addon of HA)